 |Same as MATLAB|

-When you select this option, the block uses the same
+The block uses the same

-When you select this option, you can specify your own
+You can specify your own

 You can set description and document link properties for the MATLAB Function block in the Model Explorer or by navigating to the Info tab of the Property Inspector.